durgesh966/AWS-Ec2-and-S3-Readme-files/Ec2.md

 ## Conclusion

-This README.md file guides you through the steps to host a new Node.js project on an AWS EC2 Ubuntu machine.
+This README.md file guides you through the steps to host a new Node.js project on an AWS EC2 Ubuntu machine, including setting up necessary inbound rules in the security group.
 ```

-Replace the `nodejs-on-ec2` GitHub URL with your own repository if needed.
-This README.md file provides a clear step-by-step guide to set up and run your Node.js application on an AWS EC2 Ubuntu machine.
+This updated README includes the steps to configure inbound rules for your EC2 instance, ensuring that your Node.js application can be accessed over the network.